-We’ve put together the most commonly asked questions about coronavirus and pregnancy to help you navigate these uncertain times.
+We’ve put together the most commonly asked questions about Covid-19 and pregnancy to help you navigate these uncertain times.

-First: a quick rundown on the virus, Covid-19.
+First: a quick rundown on the virus, coronavirus disease 2019 or Covid-19.
 You might notice it’s also called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) as well.

 Coronaviruses are a large group of viruses that can cause illness in humans and animals.
 In humans, some coronaviruses cause respiratory infections such as the common cold or more severe diseases like Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).

-This current coronavirus, Covid-19, is a novel coronavirus or new, meaning we’ve never seen it before the current outbreak.
+This current coronavirus, Covid-19, is a novel or new coronavirus, meaning we’ve never seen it before the current outbreak.
 This is why it is causing a lot of concern worldwide because we don’t have much information about how it spreads, how it affects different groups of people and how to treat it.